CaPA Connector Filter

 Staff and Volunteer Balance: Volunteer boosted - <50% of the programmatic activities are executed by volunteers

-Contact: Britt Magnan-Callaway Director of Individual Giving & Family Foundations britt@civicnation.org
+Lead Contact: Britt Magnan-Callaway, Director of Individual Giving and Family Foundations, she/her, britt@civicnation.org

 Community Engagement Actions